 Hernias can cause pain from: organ dysfunction (as in a lumbar disc hernia causing sciatica), organ obstruction (such as a hernia of the bowel leading to an obstruction in the bowel causing stomach pain) and organ strangulation (affecting the blood flow to an organ, which can lead to gangrene and even death).

 I will mention only in brief some types of medical intervention that can help your hernia injury – clearly it will be for a doctor to explain the best approach.
 Medical intervention can include:

 1. Hand manipulation

 A skilled medical expert might be able to use hand manipulation to return the protruding organ back into its correct position.

 When a hernia becomes strangulated, causes obstructions or develops in a certain way – surgical intervention might be necessary.
 Sometimes a mesh is inserted into the body to strengthen the place where the hole has developed.

 Examples of hernia injury compensation claim amounts

-Some examples of how much the courts will award for pain and suffering for a hernia injury compensation claim in 2017 and 2018, include:
+Some examples of how much the courts will award for pain and suffering for a hernia injury compensation claim in 2018, include: